flyryan/dify-a2a-plugin/README.md

 **Cloud Edition Users:**

-This plugin cannot currently be installed on Dify Cloud.
-We plan to submit to the Marketplace in the future.
+This plugin will be available on Dify Cloud once marketplace review is approved.
+[Track submission status →](https://github.com/langgenius/dify-plugins/pull/1607)

 ---